 How much does the licensing application cost?

-A $20,000 application fee is required, but $18,000 will be refunded to the applicant if their application is rejected.
+Applicants will need to pay 20 percent of the license application fee at the time of submitting the application and the remaining 80 percent only upon approval of their application.
+Total fees will range from $500 - $2,000.
+The effective fee schedule can be found here.
 Bearing in mind that, ultimately, total costs will depend on numerous factors (type of license you are applying for, whether you buy or lease property, the size and location of real estate, application and licensing fees, professional and legal fees, and others).

 Can a dispensary sell medical and adult-use?

 Authorized adult treatment centers (ATCs) at the time of CREAMMA's enactment will be able to hold both medical and adult-use licenses if the entity can certify that it has enough supply to meet its medical cannabis patient demand.

 How will the NJ cannabis licensing scheme bolster social equity?

 The CRC will prioritize cannabis licensing applications from certified minority-, women-, and disabled veteran-owned businesses.
 The CRC will also prioritize business licensing in impact zones (zones negatively impacted by poverty, unemployment, or past marijuana enforcement), applicants residing in impact zones for at least three years, and businesses employing residents of impact zones.

 All licensing fees, penalties, and tax revenues will go into the "Cannabis Regulatory, Enforcement Assistance and Marketplace Modernization Fund", to be partially allocated to investments in impact zones.